Effective action and black hole solutions in asymptotically safe quantum gravity: Quantum black hole solutions

 For the initial conditions $(S_0,S_2)=(0,0)$ with $M=1$ we recover the classical Schwarzschild metric, as expected.
-The event horizon at $r_S=2$ is defined by the zero-crossing $f(r_S)=g(r_S)=0$.
-When the geometry contains a radius $r_h$ where $f(r_h)=0$ or $g(r_h)=0$, one cannot continue the integration towards $r=0$.
+The event horizon at $r_S=2$ is defined by the simultaneous zero-crossing ${f(r_S)=g(r_S)=0}$.
+When the geometry contains a radius $r_h$ where $f(r_h)=0$ or $g(r_h)=0$, one cannot straightforwardly continue the integration towards $r=0$.
 In studies of spherically symmetric solutions of quadratic gravity \cite{Lu:2015cqa, Lu:2015psa, Holdom:2016nek, Podolsky:2018pfe, Goldstein:2017rxn, Bonanno:2019rsq, Podolsky:2019gro, Saueressig:2021wam, Daas:2022iid, Silveravalle:2022wij} this issue is dealt with by using an analytic expansion of the metric near the horizon in combination with a shooting method for the numerical integration.
 However, as we are considering an IR expansion of the form factors, the solutions will not be reliable in the high curvature regime below the horizon and thus we refrain from improving the numerical strategy in this regime.

 Subsequently, we consider $M=1$ and non-zero initial values for $(S_0,S_2)$.
 Firstly, we observe that the behaviour of a solution is essentially determined by the value of $S_0$.
 This is because for our values of the couplings $m_2>m_0$, see \labelcref{eq:Spin0Spin2Masses}, and therefore the terms $\propto S_2$ in the initial conditions \labelcref{eq:WeakFieldLimit} are suppressed.
-Therefore we focus our discussion on the dependence of the solutions on $S_0$ at fixed $S_2$.
+For this reason we restrict our discussion on the dependence of the solutions on $S_0$ at fixed $S_2$.
+Essentially, this means that we focus on the effect of the lightest additional mode introduced by the higher curvature operators.

 Depending on the value of $S_0$, the solutions can be classified into three types.
 One example of each type is shown in \Cref{fig:fgSolsRowPlot}.
+As we currently do not have analytical expressions for these geometries at hand, we will restrict ourselves to describing some key distinguishing features of the three new solution types in the following.
+A more thorough geometrical analysis and interpretation will require more refined numerics and a combination with analytical methods.

 Negative values of $S_0$ result in type I solutions.
 These are horizon-less geometries where the metric remains regular at the origin.
-Here, $f(r)$ vanishes towards the origin, whereas $g(r)$ diverges.
+Here, $g_{00}=f(r)$ vanishes towards the origin, whereas $1/g_{rr}=g(r)$ diverges.
 However, the Kretschmann scalar of these solutions diverges at the origin, hinting at a naked singularity.

 For positive values of $S_0$ the solutions contain a radius $r_h$ where $g(r_h)=0$.
 This $r_h$ coincides with the classical Schwarzschild horizon $r_S$ for $S_0=0$.
 The larger $S_0$, the further $r_h$ is shifted to larger radii.
 The dependence of $r_h$ on $S_0$ is found to be approximately linear, ${r_h(S_0)\propto S_0}$.